reddcoin-project/reddcoin-3.10/doc/build-osx.md

 be done in `Xcode > Preferences > Downloads > Components` and generally must be re-done or updated every time Xcode is updated.

-There's an assumption that you already have `git` installed, as well.
+There's also an assumption that you already have `git` installed.
 If not, it's the path of least resistance to install [Github for Mac](https://mac.github.com/) (OS X 10.7+) or
 [Git for OS X](https://code.google.com/p/git-osx-installer/).
 It is also available via Homebrew.

 You will also need to install [Homebrew](http://brew.sh) in order to install library dependencies.

 The installation of the actual dependencies is covered in the Instructions sections below.